 The governor's position is of great importance – students rely on the school for support; teachers interact with students; and the principal handles his/her stakeholders.
 We are all part of society whose future depends on the emotional and academic well-being of the children today.

-Patrick Fuller (Ark Nominated Governor)
+Patrick Fuller (Ark Nominated Governor and Finance Link)

 Patrick Fuller has over 25 years of corporate financial experience.
 He is a Chartered Accountant and a fellow of the Chartered Institute of Management Accounting.